etorresh/MarkovTweets/README.md

   ## Feature list:
   - **Tag reply:** replies to tweets that mention the bot.

   - **Automatic tweets:** randomly tweets sentences.
-Timer interval can be adjusted at settings.
+Time interval can be adjusted at settings.

+  - **Current trends:** trending hashtags can be added to the automatic tweets.
+Probability can be adjusted at settings.

   ## Example project:
   [Amlo Simulador](http://www.twitter.com/AmloSimulador)